 Michael Kitces wrote an article about strategies to tackle portfolio size risk when you are getting closer to retirement.

 As people planning for retirement, we faced an issue when we encounter a bear market in the last years leading up to our retirement and the first few years in our retirement.

 When our portfolio takes a big drawdown, we do not have capital coming in.
 To compound the problem, we are drawing an annual cash flow to live off.
 This is the negative sequence of return risk (explained more in detail here).

 If you have a positive sequence at the late stage of accumulation and early retirement, its a good situation because your money grows to a bigger sum than your target.

 Thus the last 5-10 years and the first 5-10 years are critical.

-Avoiding big draw downs and you are in a good situation.
+Avoid big drawdowns and you are in a good situation.

 Kitces solution to this is to make use of a V shaped Equity Glidepath.
 You drastically reduce your equity exposure, thus reducing the volatility.
 Then at retirement, you increase your equity exposure so that your money will last longer (explained more here).

 De-risking From an Active Stock Investing Perspective